How do you hook your audience’s attention?

-Unconsidered needs add urgency and uniqueness to your story.
+Unconsidered needs to add urgency and uniqueness to your story.
 In the eyes of customers, they make your message stand out.

-Unconsidered needs increase the uniqueness of your message by 50%, says Tim Riesterer.
+Unconsidered needs to increase the uniqueness of your message by 50%, says Tim Riesterer.
 Compared with other messages, the unconsidered need message is the most thought-provoking message you can deliver.

 Tell a provocative story about unconsidered needs that leads naturally to your solution.

 “If you tell the customer something surprising but don’t have a way to resolve it, you’re just a jerk,” Riesterer says.

 While marketers look at competitors as their biggest threat, “The true competitor is the status quo,” Riesterer says.
 That’s because a whopping 60% of B2B sales opportunities lead to no purchase decision.